nermin/scalapuzzlers-keydown/talks/scaladays-2014/slides.md

 1. Prints: `3`
 2. Prints: `4`
 3. Prints: `6`
-4. Fails with an unreachable code compilation error
+4. Fails with a compilation error: unreachable code